markusfisch/BinaryEye/README.md

 Calling `RenderScript.forceCompat()` means the processing is done in software so you probably don't want to enable it by default.

-### macOS Catalina

-At the time of writing, calling `RenderScript.forceCompat()` in a build made on macOS Catalina with build tools 29.0.3 will crash the app.
-This is a bug in the build tools for Catalina.

-So *do not* build release builts on macOS Catalina with build tools 29.0.3.

-Building on Linux with 29.0.3 works fine.

-### Side by Side NDK

-At the time of writing, it's important to _not_ have the NDK available when compiling the custom rotation kernel.
-This will produce a broken build for some ARMv7 devices running Android 6 (e.g. One Plus X, Yotaphone 2, Moto E) while it works for newer Android versions.

-### App Bundle

-At the time of writing, `./gradlew bundleRelease` will produce a broken App Bundle without the necessary RenderScript libraries.
-This is another bug in the build tools.

 ### 2D barcodes

 If you want to fork this and are only interested in reading 2D barcodes